billwallis/sql-problems/README.md

 >
 > The problems' DDL is written in generic SQL to support multiple databases.
 >
-> I'm not going to add a pros and cons list: I've just included this reference for completeness.
+> I'm not going to add a pros and cons list: I've just included this for completeness.